Tallest U.S. dam in the last two decades nearing completion in Northern Colorado

 If everything goes to plan, Northern Water plans to start filling the reservoir with water in the summer of 2025.
 They expect it will take three years to completely fill the reservoir, although that is dependent on Mother Nature.

-In the end, 12 different municipalities north of Denver will be able to access the water in Chimney Hallow Reservoir.
+In the end, 12 different municipalities north of Denver will be able to access the water in Chimney Hollow Reservoir.

 Larimer County helped purchase the property.
 When the construction is completed, Larimer County will take over operating the recreation and open spaces in and around the reservoir.